mahesh-singh/post/RabbitMQ.md

 1. Welcome email message must sent after the successful registration.
 Third party SMTP server must used to send the required messages.
 2. Registration trough affiliate links and track those registration through third party API to compare the affiliate performance.
-3. Log audit information about user like registration like time, location etc
+3. Log audit information about user registration like time, location etc

 Everything was done, tested and deployed.